Current Lab Members

 Rumen Gregoriev r.gregoriev@tudelft.nl

 Rumen joined the Eral Lab in November 2016 as a PhD student completing his MSc Cum Laude in Utrecht university.
 He is a proud theoretician turned experimentalist.
 He hails from high mountains of Bulgaria.
-He moved to Hawai, USA for his postdoctoral studies as of November 2021.
+He moved to Hawai, USA for his as of November 2021.

 Yavuz Kamis y.e.kamis@tudelft.nl